selfrefactor/commit-message/Readme.md

 All `feature` members will be labels in `feat` commit type.

 All `support` members will be labels in `chore` commit type.

-## PR

-I am open to suggestions for new labels, so if you have any thought on that, please open an issue or file a PR.